Improving Scheduled Sampling with Elastic Weight Consolidation for Neural Machine Translation: Experiments with EWC

-\paragraph{Performance at Different Output Lengths} Figure~\ref{fig:ss_ewc_length_ablation} shows BLEU scores on the de\textrightarrow en test set for different output sequence lengths~(by grouping them into bins of width 20).
+\paragraph{Performance at Different Output Lengths} Figure~\ref{fig:ss_ewc_length_ablation} shows BLEU scores on the DE-EN test set for different output sequence lengths by grouping them into bins of width 20.
 We observe that the output quality degrades as the sequence length increases across all training objectives.
 In particular, MLE-trained models suffer the most from this due to exposure bias.
-Conversely, our variant improves the BLEU score across all bins~(compared to MLE and standard scheduled sampling), even for long sequences.
+Conversely, our proposed scheduled sampling variant improves the BLEU score across all bins~(compared to MLE and standard scheduled sampling), even for long sequences.

-\paragraph{Effect of $\lambda$} Figure~\ref{fig:heatmap} shows the BLEU scores on the de\textrightarrow en test set under different values for $k$~(for the annealing schedule) and $\lambda$~(for EWC).
+\paragraph{Effect of $\lambda$} Figure~\ref{fig:heatmap} shows the BLEU scores on the DE-EN test set under different values for $k$~(for the annealing schedule) and $\lambda$~(for EWC).
 We observe that scheduled sampling with EWC outperforms standard scheduled sampling~(bottom row where $\lambda=0$) across all hyperparameter pairs.
-Thus we conclude that the introduction of $\lambda$ does not increase the complexity of hyperparameter tuning, as it improves the robustness of scheduled sampling across schedules and their parameterizations. \citet{Huszar2018ewc} pointed out that EWC is an approximation of the joint optimization of the loss on two datasets, via encapsulating the information from the dataset representing the initial general-domain task in the model parameters that are fine-tuned.
+Thus we conclude that the introduction of $\lambda$ does not increase the complexity of hyperparameter tuning as it improves the robustness of scheduled sampling across annealing schedules and their parameterizations. \citet{Huszar2018ewc} pointed out that EWC is an approximation of the joint optimization of the loss on two datasets, via encapsulating the information from the initial dataset in the model parameters that are fine-tuned.
 Scheduled sampling (without EWC) also aims at achieving the same goal, i.e.\ optimizing the parameters for generating outputs using both ground-truth prefixes and model-generated ones.
 In principle, this should be possible to achieve via a well-tuned annealing schedule, however, as Figure~\ref{fig:heatmap} shows, it is substantially easier to tune the hyperparameter controlling the EWC regularizer.
 Finally, in the theoretical analysis of SEARN which also uses an annealing schedule in a similar manner,~\citet{DBLP:journals/ml/DaumeLM09} argued that the theoretically guaranteed annealing rate would be too slow to be applied in practice.